wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-custom-data-types.rst

 Exporting Data Type To Plugin
 -----------------------------
-In order to have the data type be recognized by the Shuffleboard, the plugin must export them by overriding the ``getDataTypes`` method.
+In order to have the data type be recognized by Shuffleboard, the plugin must export them by overriding the ``getDataTypes`` method.
 For example,

 .. code-block:: java